What Is March Madness in US College Basketball?

 The tournament also happens during an otherwise quiet time.
 American football season is over and baseball has not yet started.
 With so many games to watch and teams from all over the country playing, sports fans can usually find a team or specific players to get excited about.

 So, when is March Madness?
 The March Madness tournament officially starts on Selection Sunday, when the NCAA Division I Men’s Basketball Committee names the teams they have selected to play in the tournament.
-In 2023, Selection Sunday is March 12.
-Over the following three weeks, college basketball teams will play 67 games.
+In 2025, Selection Sunday is on March 16.
+Over the following three weeks, 68 college basketball teams will play for the tournament.

 Teams are ranked by the committee based on their performance during the rest of the season.
 In the First Four, the highest-ranking teams will play against the lowest-ranking team in their region.
 The second-place team will play against the 16th ranked team, and so on.

 Team rankings are called seeds.
 So, the top teams in each region are known as the first-seed teams.
-Most college basketball experts make predictions on which team will take the number-one spot this year, with Gonzaga University among the top contenders.
+Most college basketball experts make predictions on which team will take the number-one spot this year, with Auburn University and the University of Kansas among the top contenders.

-Here is the schedule for March Madness 2023:
+Here is the schedule for March Madness 2025 men’s tournaments:

 (Yes, technically March Madness ends in April!)

 The First Four games will be at the University of Dayton Arena in Dayton, Ohio.
-The championship game will be in Houston, Texas, at the NRG Stadium.
+The championship game will be at the Alamodome stadium in San Antonio, Texas.

 How International Students Can Get Involved with American College Basketball